Flow (psychology): Games and gaming

 Flow in games and gaming has been linked to the laws of learning as a part of the explanation for why learning-games (the use of games to introduce material, improve understanding, or increase retention) have the potential to be effective.
 In particular, flow is intrinsically motivating, which is a part of the law of readiness.
 The condition of feedback, required for flow, is associated with the feedback aspects of the law of exercise.
 This is exhibited in well designed games, in particular, where players perform at the edge of their competency as they are guided by clear goals and feedback.
 The positive emotions associated with flow are associated with the law of effect.
 The intense experiences of being in a state of flow are directly associated with the law of intensity.
 Thus, the experience of gaming can be so engaging and motivating as it meets many of the laws of learning, which are inextricably connected to creating flow.

 In games often much can be achieved thematically through an imbalance between challenge level and skill level.
 Horror games often keep challenges significantly above the player's level of competency in order to foster a continual feeling of anxiety.
 Conversely, so called "relaxation games" keep the level of challenges significantly below the player's competency level, in order to achieve an opposite effect.
 The video game Flow was designed as part of Jenova Chen's master's thesis for exploring the design decisions that allow players to achieve the flow state, by adjusting the difficulty dynamically during play.

 It improves performance; calling the phenomenon "TV trance," a 1981 BYTE article discussed how "the best seem to enter a trance where they play but don't pay attention to the details of the game."
 The primary goal of games is to create entertainment through intrinsic motivation, which is related to flow; that is, without intrinsic motivation it is virtually impossible to establish flow.
 Through the balance of skill and challenge, the player's brain is aroused, with attention engaged and motivation high.
 Thus, the use of flow in games helps foster an enjoyable experience, which in turn increases motivation and draws players to continue playing.
 As such, game designers strive to integrate flow principles into their projects.
 Overall, the experience of play is fluid and is intrinsically psychologically rewarding independent of scores or in-game successes in the flow state.

+Pain modulation

+Flow has recently been discussed as a psychological state potentially associated with modulation of pain perception, with emerging conceptual frameworks suggesting a possible reduction in pain during states of deep task engagement.
+This phenomenon, referred to as flow-induced analgesia, highlights the role of cognitive-emotional processes in central pain modulation.